areleu/vencopy/docs/software/classes.rst

 Below is a brief explanation of the four main venco.py classes.
 For a more detailed explanation about the internal workings and the specific outputs of each function, you can click on the hyperlink on the function name.

-Interface to the dataset: :ref:`dataParser`
+Interface to the dataset: :ref:`dataparser`
 ---------------------------------------------------

 The first step in the venco.py framework for being able to estimate EV energy